iQuHACK/2024_Quandela/README.md

 The bonuses below are not ranked so you can choose to pick the one you prefer (or several of course).

-__Bonus__: try to generate the state with more single photons by consumming some for heraldind.
+__Bonus__: try to generate the state with more single photons by consuming some for heralding.

 __Bonus__: can you add a noise model in Perceval?
 How does it affect your results?